junaidzm13/mini-interpreter-challenge/README.md

 (set x 5)
 ```

-Assigning a new value to the existing constant will result in an error.
+Assigning a new value to an existing constant will result in an error.
 Incorrect order of the arguments will result in an error.

 ### Supported data types:
 - String: provided in double quotes (`"`)